Visual Linear Algebra Online, Section 1.9

 Therefore, .

-But now the fact that is one-to-one implies that .
+.
 This is exactly what we set out to prove.

 Algorithm for Finding the Inverse Matrix of an Invertible Linear Transformation